thlucena/SOMBRA/README.md

 ```

 #### polyline type
 Describe a polyline on canvas, which is a sequence of points connected.
-It must have an array of points, each one with positive integer coordinates, and *color object*.
+It must have an array of points, each one with positive integer coordinates, and a *color object*.

 ```json
 {